stuartj073/music-box/TESTING.md

 #### Individual blog page
 - If not logged in the user will only be able to see the blog entry along with the comments associated with the said entry.
 A link will also be displayed prompting the user to the login page if they wished to comment on a blog entry post.
-- If logged in a form will be displayed underneat the blog entry and comments allowing the user to freely respond to the blog entry in question.
+- If logged in a form will be displayed underneath the blog entry and comments allowing the user to freely respond to the blog entry in question.

 #### Profiles page
 - If logged in the user will have access to their own personal profile page accessible in the top right of the nav element.